-KITCHEN/DINING: The kitchen is equipped with a microwave, toaster, electric kettle, and Breville Air convection oven.
+The kitchen is equipped with a microwave, toaster, electric kettle, and Breville Air convection oven.
 There is also a new gas range.

-BATHROOMS: The large main bathroom upstairs features a shower/tub and new toilet.
+The large main bathroom upstairs features a shower/tub and new toilet.
 The downstairs ensuite has a fresh coat of paint and a new toilet however, the bath/shower is currently not ready to use.

-READING NOOK: smallest room with the best views of the street.
+There is a reading nook with the best views of the street.

-LAUNDRY: new washer and dryer in the basement.
+There is a new washer and dryer in the basement.

 Attic is off limits; Fireplace use requires special permission